top-on/blueprint-python/README.md

     pyenv install `cat .python-version`
     ```

-4. Install dependencies into a virtual environment with `poetry`, then update and activate it:
+4. Install dependencies into a virtual environment with `poetry`, then activate it:

     ```bash
     poetry install
-    poetry update
     poetry shell
     ```